Florida International University Miami

 *Please note: Read about how CRNA rankings are created.*

 Accredited CRNA Programs are reviewed regularly.

-Florida International University Miami Nurse Anesthetist Program was last reviewed in May, 2010.
-It was given eight years accreditation and will be reviewed again in May, 2018.
+Florida International University Miami Nurse Anesthetist Program was last reviewed in May 2010.
+It was given nine years accreditation and will be reviewed again in May 2019.

 An average nurse anesthetist salary in Florida